dfelinto/blender-manual/manual/addons/render/povray.rst

 Superquadric Ellipsoid
 ^^^^^^^^^^^^^^^^^^^^^^

-A quite versatile tool that can provide quick models for cushion or star shaped objects.
+A quite versatile tool that can provide quick models for cushion or star-shaped objects.

 .. seealso::